Malia Obama Rocks Black Skinny Jeans And A Smile While Returning To Work

 Malia’s jeans were paired with a black windbreaker that had a prominent white stripe one each arm.
 And it seems like her caramel-tipped locks are here to stay.
 Yep, it seems like Malia is settling in the Big Apple well and adopting her own fashion lane.

 Sources say Malia appeared to be in a good mood on Monday.
 She even paused for a moment and took a call before entering the building.
-Perhaps, the cheerful mood was simply the result of two days off from the grind over the weekend.
+Perhaps the cheerful mood was simply the result of two days off from the grind over the weekend.
 On the other hand, you can’t discount the impact of her famous father.

 Malia and Barack Obama were seen in NYC having some father and daughter time.
 On Thursday, Malia hooked up with the former POTUS over dinner at a popular Italian eatery in Soho.